Duane-Wegner/Scientific-Computing-with-Python/Non-Certification-Projects/README.md

 # Non-Certification Projects — Scientific Computing with Python

-This folder contains bonus projects built alongside my progress in the [Scientific Computing with Python](https://www.freecodecamp.org/learn/scientific-computing-with-python/) certification by freeCodeCamp.
+This folder contains projects built during my progress in the [Scientific Computing with Python](https://www.freecodecamp.org/learn/scientific-computing-with-python/) certification by freeCodeCamp.
 These mini-projects were not required for certification but were designed to reinforce key Python programming concepts through hands-on practice.

 ---